Until further notice proof of vaccination will be required to be presented at check-in at all LIONE events

 Out-of-Game Equipment:

-Spare Items (duct tape, foam, scissors, trash bags, etc.)
+• Utility Items (duct tape, scissors, trash bags, etc.)

-Seasonal Items (bug spray, sunscreen, coat, gloves, hat, etc.)
+• Seasonal Items (bug spray, sunscreen, gloves, hat, etc.)

 WHAT CAN I EXPECT WHEN I ARRIVE?